 How to measure wind direction

 I found this wind direction measurement circuit simple and interesting.
-If you are doing some home automation project, this might be another sensor that can be included in you project.
+If you are doing some home automation project, this might be another sensor included in your project.

-For Wind direction measurement you will need a circle from some material (you might even use CD disc.)
+For Wind direction measurement, you will need a circle from some material (you might even use a CD.)
 Then stick an arrow on top.
-One end of arrow should have a fin.
-Other end of arrow sould have piece of magnet.
-Then put eight magnetic sensors around the circle in the magnets way.
+One end of the arrow should have a fin.
+Another end of the arrow should have a piece of magnet.
+Then put eight magnetic sensors around the circle in the magnet’s way.
 See drawing:

-I think working of this sensor is very obvious.
-Turning Arrow depending on wind direction turns ON magnetic switches.
+I think the working of this sensor is very obvious.
+Turning Arrow depending on wind direction, turns ON magnetic switches.

-Circuit has 8 outputs corresponding to wind direction.
-These outputs can be connected to simple indication circuit, which can be in your room:
+The circuit has 8 outputs corresponding to the wind direction.
+These outputs can be connected to a simple indication circuit, which can be in your room:

-Depending on switch turned on the led indicator shows where the wind blows.
+Depending on the switch turned on, the led indicator shows where the wind blows.

 1. Hi!
 I really appreciate this big time!
 You see, our exams our next and we also have several projects that will really need a lot of time to finish., and this circuit can really help me big time! thanks a bunch! now all i need to do is use microprocessors and make the program that will display the degrees and direction of the wind on a handheld LCD.